UCLATALL/supernova/README.md

 -   interactive regression: `y ~ a * b`

 Additionally, a subset of within-subjects designs are supported and explicitly tested.
-To accomodate these models `supernova()` can accept models fit via `lmer()` as in the [Examples](#examples) below.
+To accommodate these models `supernova()` can accept models fit via `lmer()` as in the [Examples](#examples) below.
 Only models like those included in those examples have been tested for within-subjects designs.